mysql/mysql-utilities/doc/man/mysqldiff.rst

 :option:`--force` option will will attempt to compare all objects listed as arguments.

-You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.
+You must provide connection parameters such as user, host, password, and so forth, for a user that has the appropriate rights to access all objects in the operation.

 OPTIONS
 -------